Darklife12354/GameHub/README.md

 ## How to Play

-To enjoy the retro games provided on RetroGames, follow these steps:

 1. Visit the [RetroGames website](https://retrogamesv1.netlify.app/) or clone the repository to your local machine.
 (But you have to run it through a local server!)
 2. Start playing and relive the magic of retro gaming!

-Please note that all games are playable directly on our website, so there's no need to download any files or clone the repository.
-Simply visit the website and have fun playing!
+Please note I don't have all games but I will keep adding new ones.

-If you encounter any issues or have any questions, feel free to contact us through the website's contact page.
+If you encounter any issues or have any questions, feel free to contact me through the website's contact page.

 Enjoy your retro gaming experience!